hvvka/raven/README.md

 - Size: 655.15 MB
 - Data characteristics:
     - 20 columns
     - standardized data (from one source)
     - data types:
         - 4 dates (planned / real arrival / departure)
         - 4 coordinates (departure, arrival)
         - information about: flight number, airline, whether the flight took place, the airport / country / state / city of departure / arrival,
 - Other features:
     - one CSV file
-     - data in Portuguese, but a translation is also available
+    - dataset in Portuguese, but a translation is also available
     - data availability under license conditions CC0: Public Domain (full freedom)

 ## Data acquisition